amirsojoodi/Manuals-and-Tutorials/Programming/HPC/HPC-Benchmarks.md

 7. Siesta (https://gitlab.com/siesta-project/siesta/-/releases): SIESTA is both a method and its computer program implementation, to perform efficient electronic structure calculations and ab initio molecular dynamics simulations of molecules and solids.
-SIESTA’s efficiency stems from the use of strictly localized basis sets and from the implementation of linear-scaling algorithms which can be applied to suitable systems.
+SIESTA's efficiency stems from the use of strictly localized basis sets and from the implementation of linear-scaling algorithms which can be applied to suitable systems.